akuity/terraform-provider-akp/docs/resources/instance.md

 Optional:

+- `agent_permissions_rules` (Attributes List) The ability to configure agent permissions rules. (see [below for nested schema](#nestedatt--argocd--spec--instance_spec--agent_permissions_rules))
 - `app_set_delegate` (Attributes) Select cluster in which you want to Install Application Set controller (see [below for nested schema](#nestedatt--argocd--spec--instance_spec--app_set_delegate))
 - `appset_policy` (Attributes) Configures Application Set policy settings. (see [below for nested schema](#nestedatt--argocd--spec--instance_spec--appset_policy))
 - `assistant_extension_enabled` (Boolean) Enable Powerful AI-powered assistant Extension.
 It helps analyze Kubernetes resources behavior and provides suggestions about resolving issues.
 - `audit_extension_enabled` (Boolean) Enable Audit Extension.
 Set this to `true` to install Audit Extension to Argo CD instance.
 - `backend_ip_allow_list_enabled` (Boolean) Enable ip allow list for cluster agents
 - `cluster_customization_defaults` (Attributes) Default values for cluster agents (see [below for nested schema](#nestedatt--argocd--spec--instance_spec--cluster_customization_defaults))
+- `crossplane_extension` (Attributes) Custom Resource Definition group name that identifies the Crossplane resource in kubernetes.
+We will include built-in crossplane resources.
+Note that you can use glob pattern to match the group. ie. *.crossplane.io (see [below for nested schema](#nestedatt--argocd--spec--instance_spec--crossplane_extension))
 - `declarative_management_enabled` (Boolean) Enable Declarative Management
 - `extensions` (Attributes List) Extensions (see [below for nested schema](#nestedatt--argocd--spec--instance_spec--extensions))
+- `fqdn` (String) Configures the FQDN for the argocd instance, for ingress URL, domain suffix, etc.
 - `host_aliases` (Attributes List) Host Aliases that override the DNS entries for control plane Argo CD components such as API Server and Dex. (see [below for nested schema](#nestedatt--argocd--spec--instance_spec--host_aliases))
 - `image_updater_delegate` (Attributes) Select cluster in which you want to Install Image Updater (see [below for nested schema](#nestedatt--argocd--spec--instance_spec--image_updater_delegate))
 - `image_updater_enabled` (Boolean) Enable Image Updater